pT-Scripts/GLFTPD-Scripts/README.md

 More scripts and modules will be added soon.

 ## Get Help
-Join us on Linknet IRC - #pT-scripts for support and assistance.
+Join us on EFNET IRC - #pT-scripts for support and assistance.

 For further details, visit our GitHub repository: [GLFTPD Scripts](https://github.com/pT-Scripts/GLFTPD-Scripts).